godotengine/godot-docs/classes/class_arvrorigin.rst

 | *Getter* | get_world_scale()      |
 +----------+------------------------+

 Allows you to adjust the scale to your game's units.
-Most AR/VR platforms assume a scale of 1 game world unit = 1 meter in the real world.
+Most AR/VR platforms assume a scale of 1 game world unit = 1 real world meter.

-Note that this method is a passthrough to the :ref:`ARVRServer<class_ARVRServer>` itself.
+**Note:** This method is a passthrough to the :ref:`ARVRServer<class_ARVRServer>` itself.